-You come home to a happy home, with a fur-baby waggling her tail.
-You have the biggest smile on your face but then it turns into a frown.
-You see the sight of your slippers in bits and pieces inside your house.
+You come home to a happy home, with a fur-baby waggling their tail.
+You have the biggest smile on your face seeing them, but then it turns into a frown.
+You see your slippers in bits and pieces inside your house behind them.
 Does this situation sound familiar to you?

 REALLY, WHY DO DOGS CHEW?

 For most pet parents, they think only puppies chew.
-But really, all dogs chew no matter their age because chewing is a natural dog behavior (unless, of course, it gets very destructive already).
-Dogs chew for certain reasons:
+But really, all dogs chew no matter their age because chewing is a natural dog behavior.
+However, you can prevent your dog’s chewing from being destructive.
+Dogs chew for certain reasons including:

 - Separation anxiety.
 A number of dogs engage in chewing because of separation anxiety.
-Separation anxiety happens when a fur-baby is left alone at home.
-It's good to know more about this one cause of concern for pet parents here.
+Separation anxiety happens when a fur-baby is left alone at home and become overwhelmed and anxious.
+If your dog is experiencing separation anxiety, it is a good idea to learn more about what you can do as a pet parent to help.
+Learn more about the causes and how to help here.

 - Boredom.
 This is also one of the most common causes of why dogs chew.
-Chewing is your fur-baby's outlet to oppose her boredom or show you that she is bored.
+Chewing is your fur-baby's outlet to oppose their boredom.
+If you notice your dog chewing a lot, it can be to show you that they are bored.

 HOW TO TELL YOUR DOG NOT TO CHEW INAPPROPRIATE OBJECTS

 Your fur-baby chewing on shoes, furniture, carpets, and even electrical wires at home can be frustrating... and dangerous!
-But your dog chews on all these inappropriate things because she doesn't know better.
-Sometimes, your fur-baby doesn't know that your favorite pair of shoes is different from her favorite chew toy.
+But your dog chews on all these inappropriate things because they don't know better.
+Sometimes, your fur-baby doesn't know that your favorite pair of shoes is different from their favorite chew toy.

 Here are some ways on how you can manage your dog's chewing on inappropriate things:

-- Have plenty of chews.
-One important thing you can do to minimize your fur-baby's habit of chewing on inappropriate things is by providing her lots of dog toys.
-This is an easier way to teach your dog to chew on her chews instead of your shoes than to teach your dog not to chew at all (which can be quite impossible).
-Note: Take extra precautions on chews that easily get torn down or are easily broken.
+- Have plenty of appropriate chew toys.
+One important thing you can do to minimize your fur-baby's habit of chewing on inappropriate things is by providing them lots of dog toys.
+This is an easier way to teach your dog to chew on their toys instead of your shoes.
+Redirecting them to a toy, rather than attempting teach your dog not to chew at all (which can be quite impossible) helps teach them what is appropriate.
+We will get into more appropriate toys in the next section.
+Note: Take extra precautions on chew toys that easily get torn down or are easily broken.

 - Invest in teething relief products.
-If your dog is chewing because she is teething, it is always best to consult your veterinarian on what teething relief products you can use for your pup.
+If your dog is chewing because they are teething, it is best to consult your veterinarian on what teething relief products you can use for your pup.
 These will help relieve gum pain and will reduce your dog's urge to chew on inappropriate things.

 - Maintain supervision.
-Until your dog is chew-trained, you should not be allowing her to freely walk around the house.
-Letting her do so will only increase the chance of your pup to get into something!
+Until your dog is chew-trained, you should not be allowing them to freely walk around the house without supervision.
+Letting them do so will only increase the chance of your pup to get into something!
 Checking up on your fur-baby will allow you to catch them in the act!
-When you do, take action then give positive reinforcement.
+When you do, take action to replace the object with a toy then give positive reinforcement.

 - Exercise daily.
-A bored dog will always find something to chew to express his frustrations.
-This is why exercise and daily socialization to other dogs & people is important.
+A bored dog will always find something to chew to express their frustrations.
+This is why exercise and daily socialization to other dogs and people is important to help keep them mentally stimulated.
+According to the American Kennel Club, a mentally stimulated dog is a happy dog.

 - A Bad Taste in your Mouth.
-You can try putting things like Apple Cider Vinegar or citrus flavors on inappropriate things she always chews on.
-This will not harm your fur-baby but it tastes awful to her, steering her away.
+You can try putting things like Apple Cider Vinegar or citrus flavors on inappropriate things they always chew on.
+This will not harm your fur-baby but it tastes awful to them, steering them away.
+Note: test this on a small part of any furniture you plan to use it on to ensure no discoloration occurs.

 - Redirect, reward, reinforce.
-Punishing your dog every time you catch him chewing on inappropriate things will do no good and will only increase his anxiety and stress.
-Instead of shouting at him, tell him a command and redirect him to his chew.
-As soon as your fur-baby leads himself to his chew, reward him.
-Rewards will encourage him to chew on his chews instead of other things in your house.
-If he continues on his bad chewing habits, go back to the beginning.
+Punishing your dog every time you catch them chewing on inappropriate things will do no good and will only increase their anxiety and stress.
+Instead of shouting at them, tell them a command, like “leave it”, and redirect them to their chew.
+As soon as your fur-baby leads themselves to their chew, reward them.
+Rewards will encourage them to chew on their chews instead of other things in your house.
+If they continue their bad chewing habits, go back to the beginning.
 Soon, it will all pay off.

 ENCOURAGING APPROPRIATE CHEWING

-Appropriate chewing means your fur-baby is chewing on something safe & healthy, not just providing him any chews for the sake of not chewing on inappropriate things.
-Choosing the right chews for your fur-baby will greatly depend on his chew personality, chew size, longevity, safety, and nutritional value.
-And luckily, we have chews that have all of that - Gnawtlers®.
+Appropriate chewing means your fur-baby is chewing on something safe and healthy, not just providing them any chews for the sake of not chewing on inappropriate things.
+Choosing the right chews for your fur-baby will greatly depend on their chew personality, chew size, longevity, safety, and nutritional value.
+And luckily, Pet Parents® offers chews that have all of that - Gnawtlers®.

-Gnawtlers® are grade A elk and deer antlers chosen very carefully according to density, weight, color, and shape.
-These chews are absolutely safe and suitable for your fur-baby, whatever his chew personality may be.
+Gnawtlers® are naturally shed, grade A elk and deer antlers chosen very carefully according to density, weight, color, and shape.
+These chews are absolutely safe and suitable for your fur-baby, whatever their chew personality may be.

-- It does not break and splinter so easily
+- It does not break and splinter easily, like most other chews available

-- Lasts long; gives your fur-baby longer chewing experiences and saving you money as it can last for months
+- Long-lasting; gives your fur-baby longer chewing experiences and saving you money as it can last for months

 - Has no artificial flavoring and fragrance